ThomasFrentzel/E.U-Salary-Calculator/README.md

 - Tax Deducted
 - Net Annual Earnings

-The results can be saved as a `.txt` file.

 ## Features

 - Input for **monthly salary in euros**, **working hours**, and **company name**.
 - Tax calculation based on EU tax brackets.
 - Option to **download results** as a `.txt` file.